 Debborah D´Angelo, as a Bilingual Realtor Associate, represents sellers and buyers in the South Florida market.
 She is skilled in marketing and negotiating her client's listings and provides buyer representation.
 She also monitors and administers the team´s ongoing marketing and business development efforts.

-Together, the Florida Commercial Team offers more than forty five years of qualified experience representing our clients in buying and selling Commercial Real Estate in Miami and surrounding cities.
-Our clients rely on us as trusted advisors to ensure the successful acquisition and disposition Miami Commercial Real Estate.
+Together, the Florida Commercial Team offers more than forty five years of qualified experience representing our clients in buying and selling Commercial Real Estate in Miami and South Florida.
+Our clients rely on us as trusted advisers to ensure the successful acquisition and disposition Miami Commercial Real Estate.

 Contact us today for exceptional service with the highest ethical standards.